d-shap/assertions/README.md

-# Assertions framework
+# Assertions library
-Assertions framework provides facilities for the unit testing.
+Assertions library provides facilities for the unit testing.
-Assertions framework allows checking of conditions using predefined assertions.
+Assertions library allows checking of conditions using predefined assertions.
 This assertions make tests more readable, understandable and maintainable.
 Also this assertions reduce the amount of code needed to perform some complicated checks.

-Assertions framework is based on the following pillars:
+Assertions library is based on the following pillars:
-* The tests should be as simple, as possible
+* The tests should be as simple and as readable, as possible
 * The fail messages should be as informative, as possible

 Import declaration for all the following examples: